neo4j-drivers/neotime/docs/source/date.rst

     ``day``    1                         :attr:`Date.days_in_month(year, month) <Date.days_in_month>`
     =========  ========================  ===================================

-    A zero date can also be acquired by passing all zeroes to the :class:`.Date` constructor or by using the :attr:`.Never` constant.
+    A zero date can also be acquired by passing all zeroes to the :class:`.Date` constructor or by using the :attr:`.ZeroDate` constant.

 .. py:classmethod:: Date.today_utc()